MARTIMM/raku-mongodb-driver/README.md

 * 0.25.6
   * Module MongoDB::Protocol removed
   * Moving out exception code in modules into MongoDB.pm.
+  * Logging role added to log exception information.
+This logging will throw when severity is above some level.
 * 0.25.5
   * Tests for connection to non existing server.
 There is no timeout setting at the moment.
 Sets $.status to an Exception object when it fails.